 Technology should simply be the conduit rather than the driver.

-Aligning to Purchasing Habits
+Aligning to purchasing habits

-Another benefit of a quality omnichannel retailing strategy is that you actually teach your customer that your experience aligns with how they purchase.
+Another benefit of a quality omnichannel retailing strategy is that you actually teach your customers that your experience aligns with how they purchase.
 The beauty of this is that, in many cases, customers don’t even know exactly what shopping experience they want, leaving you with the opportunity to influence them to follow your customer journey.
+A solid omnichannel experience provides consumers with a shopping experience they might not have imagined on their own.

 Part one is establishing clear goals and objectives.
-Defining these goals and objectives is a necessity before any omnichannel initiative can begin.
+Defining these goals and objectives is necessary before any omnichannel initiative begins.
+Start with a critical self-assessment of your business and ask yourself these key questions:

 • Do you have the people in place you need to create a successful strategy?